emmett-framework/emmett/docs/validations.md

 which should be `'int'` that comes as a string from the form will be converted to an `int` object for all the other validators, or for your post-validation code.

-> **Note:** the datetime validator returns a [Pendulum](https://pendulum.eustace.io/) object, which is a subclass of the standard Python datetime class.
+> **Note:** the datetime validator returns a [pendulum Datetime](https://pendulum.eustace.io/) object, which is a subclass of the standard Python datetime class.

 Here are some examples of `'is'` validation helper: